 Sweden has agreements with many countries that regulate where to pay taxes for your Swedish pension.
 This means that you should not have to pay tax on your Swedish pension both in Sweden and in the country where you live.
 If you have questions about tax deductions on pension when residing outside Sweden, please contact the Swedish Tax Agency.

 If you live outside Sweden and receive payments from the Swedish Pensions Agency or the Swedish Social Insurance Agency you need to submit a life certificate every year.
 The reason for this is that we need to get the right information about you so that we can ensure that you receive the compensation you are entitled to.
 Life certificate

 You can choose to have your pension paid to your Swedish bank account or to a bank account in another country.
 The money is sent on the same day as payments are made to Swedish accounts, on the 18th and 19th of each month.
 If you have an account in a country other than Sweden, please expect a delay of three to five business days before the money is available in your account from the official Swedish date of payment.

 A recipient fee may be charged from the recipient bank before the money is deposited into your account.
 If your desired currency does not work, the Swedish Pensions Agency will determine the currency.
 If you choose Swedish kronor, it is important to check with your bank that they can receive Swedish kronor.

 If you want the payments to be deposited into a different bank account and live in Sweden, the easiest way to report a changed bank account is on the website with the use of an e-ID that is approved in Sweden.
 If you are not able to log in, you can order a form online or through customer service.

-If you live outside Sweden and want to change your bank account, you need to order a form by contacting customer service.
+If you live outside Sweden and want to change your bank account, you need to order a form by contacting our customer services.

 If you have any other questions, please contact us.